ucb-bar/chipyard/docs/Advanced-Usage/Chip-Communication.rst

 FESVR is a C++ library that manages communication between a host machine and a RISC-V target.
-For debugging, it provides a simple API to reset, send messages, and run programs on a DUT but it also provides peripheral device emulation.
+For debugging, it provides a simple API to reset, send messages, and load/run programs on a DUT but it also provides peripheral device emulation.
 It can be added used simulators (VCS, Verilator, FireSim) as well as in a bringup sequence for a taped out chip.